ShahzadNaseer/SqlHW7/README.md

 #### Data Analysis

 Query file is included to asnwer following questions.
+Queries are in this file https://github.com/ShahzadNaseer/SqlHW7/blob/master/SqlQueries.sql

 1. List the following details of each employee: employee number, last name, first name, gender, and salary.